A Cruelty-Free Skincare Routine that Makes a Noticeable Difference

 A cruelty-free skincare routine has always been my passion.

 I love to share what I’ve learned and what I’m currently using.
 I discuss all of the skincare products I currently use in the following posts: They’re all under $20, EFFECTIVE, paraben-free and yes, cruelty-free.
-I update this post as anything changes.
+I update these posts as anything changes.

-- I wash my face in the shower with a clear bar of gentle, unscented, glycerin soap and rinse it very well.
+- I wash my face in the shower with a clear bar of gentle, unscented, glycerin soap and rinse it well.
 Years ago in private sessions, Erno Lazlo, of the famed high-end skincare line, would instruct the women who used his products to rinse their faces 100 times.
-I figure if I let the water run on my face for a minute, I’m good.
+If I let the water run on my face for a minute that should be close to EL’s 100.

 Here’s an excellent glycerin soap, by Clearly Natural ($1.39/4 oz bar).
 Don’t expect it to foam, it doesn’t, but it does rinse well and it’s not at all drying.